-There shall be a script file for each design library which when executed compiles all design units of a design library.
-For models having testbenches employing automated verification there shall also be a script file performing the full verification.
-The scripts shall be executable under a standard Unix sh or csh shell, and could for example be a make file.
+There shall be a script file for each design library which when executed compiles all the separate files (design units or design unit pairs) of the design library.
+For models where automated verification is required, a script file performing the full verification shall also be delivered.
+The scripts shall be executable under a standard Unix sh or csh shell.